Thomas-Hill/Numerical-Analysis-/MidtermProblem3.md

 Because our code above involves some psuedo-randomness to fill the last matrix and vector, the output will be slightly different on the last example each time the code is run.
-However, the number of FLOPS will be the same.
+However, the number of FLOPS will be the same regardless of the entries in the matrix and vector.

 ```C++
 Count of FLOPS for Gaussian Elimination: 5